BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 The first equation describes a cancer development driven by both proliferation, and apoptosis.
 Cancer cells are assumed to duplicate in presence of nutrient and their proliferation is, indeed, described by the term :math:`\chi \sigma`, which contains the nutrients concentration.
-Apoptosis is, instead assumed to occurr at a constant rate and is rpresented in the equation by the term :math:`-A \varphi`.
+Apoptosis is, instead assumed to occurr at a constant rate and is represented in the equation by the term :math:`-A \varphi`.

 The second equation describes the diffusion of the nutrients with the Fick's low of diffusion :cite:`enwiki:1058693490`.
 The equation assumes that the nutrient is supplied constantly in the domain with